difof/sheft/README.md

 - Foundry and Hardhat configured to the same `src/contracts` and `test` layout
 - OpenZeppelin and Solady pre-installed
 - Ethers v6 with TypeChain output in `typechain/`
+- Viem support
 - Bun for TypeScript runner and package manager
+- npm support if you choose it in the prompts
 - ESLint + Prettier (TS), Forge lint/fmt (Solidity)
 - Conventional Commits via commitlint (optional)
 - Taskfile-powered workflows for build/test/deploy/verify/docs